Skip to content

 Option Description

 --mode <mode> Sets the cleanup mode.
+Ignored when specific worktrees are provided.
 If not specified in a non-interactive environment (like CI), the command will exit.

 all: Non-interactively selects all merged and remoteless branches.